thinkful-ei26/trisha-python-demo/README.md

 5. [Fizz Buzz](fizzbuzz.py)

 ## Dev Instructions
-- Requirements: Python, an IDE
+- Requirements: Python & an IDE (like VS Code or Atom)
-- Clone this repo into your directory of choice
+- Clone this repo into your directory of choice:`git clone https://github.com/thinkful-ei26/trisha-python-demo.git`
-- You can run a specific file by changing directory to the current directory `cd :directorypath` and entering the command python :directorypath.
+- You can run a specific file by changing directory to the current directory `cd :directorypath` and entering the command `python :directorypath`.

 Example:

 ```bash
 user@trisha:~/projects/python$ python fizzbuzz.py